LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

-Remarkably, even with these joint requirements, none of the individual science programs is severely over-designed.
-That is, despite their significant scientific diversity, these programs are highly compatible in terms of desired data characteristics.
+Remarkably, even with these joint requirements, none of the individual science programs is severely over-designed, i.e., despite their significant scientific diversity, these programs are highly compatible in terms of desired data characteristics.
 Indeed, any one of the four main science drivers could be removed, and the remaining three would still yield very similar requirements for most system parameters.
-As a result, the LSST system can adopt a highly efficient survey strategy where {\it a single dataset serves most science programs} (instead of science-specific surveys executed in series).
-One can think of this as {\it massively parallel astrophysics}.
-The vast majority (about 90\%) of the observing time will be devoted to a deep-wide-fast survey mode, with the remaining 10\% of observing time allocated to special programs which will also address multiple science goals.
+As a result, the LSST system can adopt a highly efficient survey strategy in which \textit{a single dataset serves most science programs} (instead of science-specific surveys executed in series).
+One can view this project as \textit{massively parallel astrophysics}.
+The vast majority (about 90\%) of the observing time will be devoted to a deep-wide-fast survey mode of the sort we have just described, with the remaining 10\% allocated to special programs which will also address multiple science goals.
 Before describing these surveys in detail, we discuss the main system parameters.